How to create an automated welcome sequence for your email list

 …that person who lands on your site at 4.01 on a Friday afternoon and loves your stuff.

-Something as simple as creating a simple automated welcome series of 3 or 4 short emails can totally transform your open rates, click through rates, unsubscribe rates… and result in happier, more engaged readers… who are more likely to regularly read your emails, visit your website and maybe even buy from you.
+Something as easy as creating a simple automated welcome series of 5 or 6 short emails can totally transform your open rates, click through rates, unsubscribe rates… and result in happier, more engaged readers… who are more likely to regularly read your emails, visit your website and maybe even buy from you!

 So how do you do it?